AhmedDesoky14/MQTT-Network/README.md

 ---

 **All communications and data exchange are handled asynchronously using:**
-- Interrupts by NVIC on STM32F4x microcontrollers
+- Interrupts by ARM Cortex M4 NVIC on STM32F4x microcontrollers

 **NOTE:** cryptography keys need to be configured.
 Examples are provided.